MicrosoftDocs/quantum-docs/articles/how-to-work-with-re.md

 results
 ```
  :::image type="content" source="media/batching-qiskit.png" alt-text="Screenshot of the table of results of a resource estimation job for four configurations.":::

-## How to handle large programs

-When you submit a resource estimation job to the Resource Estimator, the quantum program is evaluated completely to extract the resource estimates.
-As such, large programs or programs that have loops with many iterations may take a long time to complete the resource estimation job.

-### Use known estimates for an operation
+## Use known estimates for an operation

-If you already knwow some estimates for an operation, for example from a published paper, one way to reduce the execution time is taking the known estimates and incorporate them into the overall program cost.
+If you already know some estimates for an operation, for example from a published paper, one way to reduce the execution time is taking the known estimates and incorporate them into the overall program cost.

 You can use the `AccountForEstimates` Q# operation to incorporate known estimates into the overall cost of the program.